Create an Application Load Balancer - Elastic Load Balancing

 8. For Listeners and routing, the default listener accepts HTTP traffic on port 80.
 You can keep the default protocol and port, or choose different ones.
 For Default action, choose the target group that you created.
 You can optionally choose Add listener to add another listener (for example, an HTTPS listener).

-• If you created or imported a certificate using AWS Certificate Manager, select From ACM, and then select the certificate.
+• If you created or imported a certificate using AWS Certificate Manager, select From ACM, then select the certificate from Select a certificate.

-• If you uploaded a certificate using IAM, select From IAM, and then select the certificate.
+• If you imported a certificate using IAM, select From IAM, and then select your certificate from Select a certificate.

 1. (Optional) Add a tag to categorize your load balancer.
 Tag keys must be unique for each load balancer.
 Allowed characters are letters, spaces, numbers (in UTF-8), and the following special characters: + - = . _ : / @.
 Do not use leading or trailing spaces.
 Tag values are case-sensitive.